Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

-The CenDr pipeline (Fig.~\ref{fig::whole_pipeline}) takes a volume of size $W \times H \times F$ as an input (Fig.~\ref{fig::whole_pipeline}A), and outputs neuron objects including each neuron's digital identity, location, and shape.
+The CeNDeR pipeline (Fig \ref{fig:whole_pipeline}) takes a volume of size $W \times H \times Z$ as an input (Fig \ref{fig:whole_pipeline}A), and outputs neuron objects including each neuron's digital identity, location, and shape.
 Our approach comprises the following four steps.
-First, we use a combination of image processing algorithms to extract head and body regions and build the \textit{C. elegans} coordinate system for every volume (Fig.~\ref{fig::whole_pipeline}B).
+First, we use a combination of image processing algorithms to extract head and body regions and build the \textit{C. elegans} coordinate system for every volume (Fig \ref{fig:whole_pipeline}B).
 Second, we identify local pixel intensity maxima in a frame, which will be used as anchor points to build multi-field inputs.
 A trained neural network takes the inputs and predicts the score of each region as well as its position and shape.
-By removing overlaps between regions, the algorithm then finds a list of neuronal regions in every frame $ \{ R_1, R_2, R_3, \ldots \} $ (Fig.~\ref{fig::whole_pipeline}C).
-Third, $\{R_k\}$ are appropriately merged into a set of neuron objects $ \{ \mathcal{N}_i \,|\, i \in \{ 1, \ldots, N\} \}$ by the \textit{$\mathfrak{X}$NeuroAlignment} algorithm (Fig.~\ref{fig::whole_pipeline}D), where $N$ is the total number of neurons in a volume.
+By removing overlaps between regions, the algorithm then finds a list of neuronal regions in every frame $ \{ R_1, R_2, R_3, \ldots \} $ (Fig \ref{fig:whole_pipeline}C).
+Third, $\{R_k\}$ are appropriately merged into a set of neuron objects $ \{ \mathcal{N}_i \,|\, i \in \{ 1, 2, 3, \ldots\} \}$ by the \textit{$\mathrm{X}$NeuroAlignment} algorithm (Fig \ref{fig:whole_pipeline}D).
 Finally, we engineer two feature vectors to characterize each neuron's relationship with its surroundings.
-The concatenated features are transformed by a feed-forward recognition network into a set of digital identities $i$, where $ i \in \{1, 2, 3, \ldots \} $, which is unified across imaging volumes (Fig.~\ref{fig::whole_pipeline}E).
+The concatenated features are transformed by a multi-class feed-forward recognition network, trained by a specific loss function, into a set of digital identities $i$, $ i \in \{1, \ldots, N\} $, where $N$ is the total number of neuron IDs to be recognized and unified across imaging volumes (Fig \ref{fig:whole_pipeline}E).